-Selected from a shortlist of invited proposals in conjunction with Chisenhale Gallery Director, Zoé Whitley, Hang will work closely with the gallery’s curatorial team to deliver her project in October 2021.
+Selected from a shortlist of invited proposals in conjunction with Chisenhale Gallery Director, Zoé Whitley, Hang will work closely with the gallery’s curatorial team to deliver her project outcome.
 The project will include researching and developing aspects of the public-facing programming and could take a variety of text-based forms including scripted podcast, oral histories, studio visit interviews, poetry, prose and sound recordings.

 “Hang Li is an aspiring scholar and promising emerging curator to watch.
 Her research project for the Curatorial Writing Fellowship is practice-driven and explores web-based collaborative work between curators, artists and institutions, such as ourselves while emphasising the sense of community, empathy and care.
 These notions are now more relevant than ever.”

 – Yan Du, Founder and Director of Asymmetry